Getting medical care as a student

 You'll greatly increase your chances of keeping healthy by taking care of yourself.

 Student life may not be renowned for early nights and healthy eating, but getting enough sleep and eating well will mean you have a better chance of staying healthy.

 You'll feel more energetic and be better equipped to cope with studying and exams.

-- eat five portions of fruit and vegetables a day
+- eat 5 portions of fruit and vegetables a day

 - buy wholemeal bread and pasta instead of white

-Eating well doesn't have to cost a lot and is often cheaper than takeaways.
+Eating well does not have to cost a lot and is often cheaper than takeaways.
 Taking the time to cook simple meals instead of eating out or buying ready meals is also healthier.

 Disabled Students' Allowance (DSA)

 As a higher education student living in England, you can apply for a Disabled Students' Allowance (DSA) if you have a:

 - specific learning difficulty, such as dyslexia